Study: Protection Voted Most Important Factor in PackagingAnna Lee

 Further, product protection was ranked as the ‘most important’ packaging characteristic by 80% of the respondents, as compared to sustainability and ease of product removal.”

-More than anything, opening a package, or unboxing, is a significant part of your customer’s experience with both you and your product.
+In addition, opening a package, or unboxing, is a significant part of your customer’s experience with both you and your product.
 There’s an opportunity to either generate excitement or disappoint before the product is even in your customer’s hands.
+Cumbersome packaging can cause frustration, even if the items arrive intact.

 From Butschli’s article: